developersurya/naya-lite/README.md

  - Naya Lite is distributed under the terms of the GNU GPL.

 ## Changelog
 ### Version 1.0.8
  - style.css enqueued from function instead of header
  - Added more options to add social medias : Google Plus, Vimeo and Flickr

+### Version 1.0.8
+ - Added some action hooks on header and footer.
+ - Removed unwanted PHP funtions
+ - Replaced deprecated live jQuery function by on function

 ### Version 1.0.7
  - Error occured while editing post fixed